ShadanaSubramanian/CS839/Stage 4/README.md

-* Data and Code - Directlor that contains the script to merge the matched entites and the matched entities in a csv file
+* Data and Code - Directory that contains the script to merge the matched entites and the matched entities in a csv file
 * Stage4_Report.pdf - stage 4 report